- Testing Setup

 - Plotting SP to Generate a Fan Curve

 If you want to plot a fan curve on a basic blower you should use a needle valve as shown to raise the SP in even increments.
 Read both an FPM and motor amperage at each point.
 The measurement numbers can be disappointingly low compared to the numbers the suppliers have been publishing.
-Most hobbyist blowers will not go below a few SP.
+Most small shop blowers will not go below a few SP.
 One and two horsepower blowers rarely go above 12 SP and three hp rarely above 18" SP.
 I normally fill out the test sheet when doing my testing then use Microsoft Excel to produce a graph of the calculated CFM for each SP.

 - Maximum SP Test Testing Equipment Needed